-Only the client or the company would replace the reference to <Company Name>.
-This policy is standardized to make it easy for the addition of policies that are unique to the organization or those that would perfectly fit in.
+Only the client or the company would replace the reference.
+This policy is standardized to make it easy to add unique policies to the organization or those that would perfectly fit in.

 Monitoring Network Security Policy

 A comprehensive network security policy should entail a criterion for monitoring the network as a routine activity.
-The main intent of monitoring a network is to point out areas of weakness that are susceptible to exploitation by hackers.
-Primarily, network monitoring should be put in place to ensure that the network users are adhering to the policies.
+The main intent of monitoring a network is to point out areas of weakness susceptible to exploitation by hackers.
+Primarily, network monitoring should be put in place to ensure that the network users adhere to the policies.

-The process of monitoring can be as simple as an organized collection and review log files generated by the network in the course of its normal mode of operation.
+The monitoring process can be as simple as an organized collection and review log files generated by the network in its normal operation mode.
 The occurrence of several failed logins may be an indication of an individual (user) that needs further training or a malicious break-in attempt.
 Sophisticated augmented systems are housed at the end of the spectrum to monitor network traffic.
-Devices such as IDS are used to look out for indications such as signatures that would signal that something is amiss.
-In the case of a red flag, the IDS sensor notifies the IDS director management console, which in turn initiates the mitigation process to shun the attack.
-Mitigation measures may be an action such as the creation of a list in a firewall or router to distinctively block contact from that source.
+Devices such as IDS are used to look out for indications such as signatures that signal that something is amiss.
+In the case of a red flag, the IDS sensor notifies the IDS director management console, which initiates the mitigation process to shun the attack.
+Mitigation measures may include creating a list in a firewall or router to distinctively block contact from that source.

 Network security policies rotate around protecting every resource on a network, right from threats to further exploitation.
-The policy should be inclusive of all essential network devices, conveyed data, media used for transmission and ought not to only major on the machine established on the network.
-By the end of this article, you should have understood the various policy aspects where you can impose policies for reliable, secure, and robust network architecture.
-The policy should be designed by an organization to comply with all its entities to improve its performance and as a defense to possible network vulnerability.
-Network policy should be strong enough to protect your system against several ways through which it can be compromised such as through code injection, software bugs, malware
+The policy should include all essential network devices, conveyed data, media used for transmission.
+By the end of this article, you should have understood the various policy aspects to impose policies for reliable, secure, and robust network architecture.
+An organization should design the policy to comply with all its entities to improve its performance and defense against possible network vulnerability.
+Network policy should be strong enough to protect your system against several ways through which it can be compromised, such as through code injection, software bugs, malware.